-Upon discovering the event, AFMEPF moved quickly to investigate and respond to the incident, assess the security of AFMEPF systems, and notify potentially affected individuals.
-AFMEPF also reviewed their existing policies and procedures and implemented additional safeguards to further secure the information in its systems.
-Additionally, AFMEPF is providing those potentially affected by this incident with complimentary access to credit monitoring services for twelve (12) months, through TransUnion.
+Upon discovering the event, USAP moved quickly to investigate and respond to the incident, assess the security of USAP systems, and notify potentially affected individuals.
+USAP is also working to implement additional safeguards and training to its employees.
+USAP is providing affected individuals whose personal information was potentially affected by this incident with access to one year of credit monitoring services through TransUnion at no cost to these individuals.

-Additionally, AFMEPF is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-AFMEPF is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, USAP is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+USAP is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+USAP is also reporting this matter to other regulators as required.